 - Meneses, E. A. L., Wanderley, M. M. (2017).
 New developments on the augmentation of a classical guitar: Addition of embedded sound synthesis and OSC communication over network.
 In 16th Brazilian Symposium on Computer Music (pp. 168--169).
 São Paulo - Brazil.

 - Meneses, E., Wang, J., Freire, S., Wanderley, M. M. (2019).
 A Comparison of Open-Source Linux Frameworks for an Augmented Musical Instrument Implementation.
-In New Interfaces for Musical Expression.
+In Proceedings of the 2019 International Conference on New Interfaces for Musical Expression (NIME 2019).
 Porto Alegre, Brazil.

 - Meneses, E. A. L., Fukuda, T., Wanderley, M. M. (2020).
 Expanding and Embedding a High-level Gesture Vocabulary for the Digital and Augmented Musical Instruments.
 In Proc. of the International Conference on Human-Computer Interaction (HCII).
 Copenhagen, Denmark.